IAMMRJATIN/IAMMRJATIN/README.md

 - 👀 I’m interested in coading
 - 🌱 I’m currently learning programming language Python
 - 💞️ I’m looking to collaborate on C and C++ projects.
-- 📫 you can send me pOOl request if you want to coloborate with me.
+- 📫 you can send me pull request if you want to coloborate with me.
 - 😄

 <!---